 The Options tab allows you to change some properties that deal with how the color scheme is used, as well as some options that change the color scheme that are different from actually assigning colors.

 Apply inactive window color effects — If checked, state effects (see below) will be applied to inactive windows.
 This can help visually identify active versus inactive windows, and may have aesthetic value, depending on your taste.
 However, some users feel that it causes distracting "flickering" since windows must be repainted when they become inactive.
 Unlike desktop effects, color state effects do not require compositing support and will work on all systems, however they will only work on KDE applications.

 Inactive selection changes color — If checked, the current selection in elements which do not have input focus will be drawn using a different color.
 This can assist visual identification of the element with input focus in some applications, especially those which simultaneously display several lists.

 Shade sorted column in lists — If checked, multi-column lists will use a slightly different color to paint the column whose information is being used to sort the items in the list.

-Apply colors to non-KDE4 applications — If checked, KDE will attempt to export its color scheme so that non-KDE 4 applications will use the same colors.
+Apply colors to non-Qt applications — If checked, Plasma will attempt to export its color scheme so that non-Qt applications will use the same colors.
 Most applications will honor the exported scheme to varying degrees, though some may have bugs or otherwise not honor the exported scheme.

 Contrast — This slider controls the contrast of shaded elements, such as frame borders and the "3D" effects used by most styles.
 A lower value gives less contrast and therefore softer edges, while a higher value makes such edges "stand out" more.